Close Menu

 • It is re-inspected and again passes the safety inspection but fails the on-board diagnostic analysis.

-The vehicle’s owner must then bring the vehicle and all the above supporting documentation to a License & Theft Bureau to receive a repair waiver.
+The vehicle’s owner must then bring the vehicle and all the above supporting documentation to the Investigative Services Unit to receive a repair waiver.

 All safety items must pass.
 A waiver cannot be issued for the failure of a safety item.